Rosalyn Boulter

-Between 1935 and 1936 she featured in four West End productions shortly followed by her first 2 film roles, a romantic comedy called Love at Sea (1936) and a thriller called Holiday's End (1937).
+Between 1935 and 1936 Boulter featured in four West End productions shortly followed by her first two films, a romantic comedy called Love at Sea (1936) and a thriller called Holiday's End (1937).
 In 1937, she toured the UK and made her Broadway debut, playing the lead in the West End hit George and Margaret.
 Boulter died on 6 March 1997 in Santa Barbara, California, United States.